Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Press `Tab` to accept the suggestion, then press `Enter` to add the new property.

-- If the suggestion provided looks like this, you can type the following code manually:
+- If Copilot didn't suggest the code above, then update the code manually as follows:

-    ```csharp
-    public FlightLog FlightLog
-    {
-        get
-        {
-            return FlightLog.Parse(FlightLogSignature);
-        }
-    }
-    ```

-- Update code to look like this instead.

     ```csharp
     public class Flight
     {